Audia-Nexia Performing a Wireshark trace of a Biamp VoIP device

 - Proceed to "Capture a Wireshark Trace".

-- Connect a feed from the main VoIP Ethernet switch to the Ethernet hub.
+- Connect a feed from the main VoIP Ethernet switch to the Ethernet tap.

-- Connect the Biamp VoIP device to the Ethernet hub.
+- Connect the Biamp VoIP device to the mirrored port of Ethernet tap.

-- Connect the computer running Wireshark to the Ethernet hub.
+- Connect the computer running Wireshark to the mirroring port of the Ethernet tap.

 - Proceed to "Capture a Wireshark Trace".